vpnhouse/tunnel/CONTRIBUTING.md

 issue first and "claim" it and get feedback before you invest a lot of time.

-**If someone already opened a pull request, but you think the pull request has stalled and you would like to open another pull request for the same or similar feature, leave a commend in stalled pull request to resolve the situation and move things forward.**
+**If someone already opened a pull request, but you think the pull request has stalled and you would like to open another pull request for the same or similar feature, leave a comment in stalled pull request to resolve the situation and move things forward.**

 If possible make a pull request as small as possible, or submit multiple pull request to complete a